steelydr/selenium_project/README.md

 Selenium is not a single software application.
 It is a suite of various tools that you can use to perform different sorts of testing.

 Selenium has the following tools in its suite:

-Selenium IDE (Integrated Development Environment) Selenium WebDriver
+1.Selenium IDE (Integrated Development Environment) 2.Selenium WebDriver
-Selenium Client API
+3.Selenium Client API
-Selenium Remote Control (Deprecated)
+4.Selenium Remote Control (Deprecated)
-Selenium Grid
+5.Selenium Grid

 To get started with the Selenium project you must have Java Eclipse, Chromedriver/Firefox driver use whatever browser you are comfortable with.I prefer Chromedriver.